+Spiritual Wellness.
 The last part of our Eight Dimensions of Wellness series focuses on spiritual healing.
-Spiritual wellness is a broad concept that can encompass religious beliefs, personal values, and finding a purpose in life.
+This is a broad concept that can encompass religious beliefs, personal values, and finding a purpose in life.

 How Spiritual Wellness Ties Into Addiction Recovery

 Achieving spiritual wellness is the only way to fulfill all eight dimensions and enjoy total well-being.
 It is important to establish how you see yourself in the world.

 It can help you see the meaning, purpose, and reason behind your existence.
 It allows you to appreciate your life experiences – good and bad – for the lessons they taught you.

 The Road To Spiritual Wellness